particle-iot/docs/src/content/reference/device-os/firmware.md

 Typically you start it from setup().
 Since it does not run during firmware updates, it's safe to use a relatively short timeout, however you probably don't want to set it lower than 30 seconds to prevent unintended resets.

+The watchdog is automatically stopped before sleep mode and when reset, so it will not adversely affect safe mode, DFU mode, or OTA upgrades of Device OS.

+### Watchdog.init

+{{api name1="Watchdog::init"}}

 ```cpp
 Watchdog.init(WatchdogConfiguration().timeout(30s));
 Watchdog.start();
 ```

+The minimum is 1 millisecond, but you should never set it that short since it will frequently fire as the thread scheduler works at 1 millisecond timeslices, and any delays caused by high priority threads or disabled interrupts will exceed that limit.

+The maximium varies by platform:

+- Boron, B Series SoM, Argon, Tracker SoM (nRF52840): 131,071,999 milliseconds
+- P2 and Photon 2 (RTL872x): 8,190,000 milliseconds (around 2 hours and 15 minutes)

+### Watchdog.start

+{{api name1="Watchdog::start"}}

+You typically start it when initializating.

+### Watchdog.refresh

+{{api name1="Watchdog::refresh"}}

 You must call `Watchdog.refresh()` more often than the timeout interval.
 You can call it on every `loop()`.